dc-js/dc.js/wiki/api.md

 automatically attach this chart as its focus chart hence zoom in when range brush updates.
 See the [Nasdaq 100 Index](http://nickqizhu.github.com/dc.js/) example for this effect in action.

+#### .clipPadding([padding])
+Get or set padding in pixel for clip path.
+Once set padding will be applied evenly to top, left, right, and bottom padding when clip path is generated.
+If set to zero, then the clip area will be exactly the chart body area minus the margins.
+ Default: 5

 ## <a name="pie-chart" href="#pie-chart">#</a> Pie Chart [Concrete] < [Color Chart](#color-chart) < [Base Chart](#base-chart)
 This chart is a concrete pie chart implementation usually used to visualize small number of categorical distributions.
 Pie chart implementation uses keyAccessor to generate slices, and valueAccessor to calculate the size of each slice(key)